Jesse Drozd

 • Week 1:

 After onboarding and introductions, we were given a tour of the chemical engineering labs.
 We were sent relevant scientific literature and SOPs to review in the beginning part of the week.
-In the later half, we started working with and practicing the procedures for analyzing each of the HTL product components, as well as preparing standards.
+In the later half, we started working with and practicing the procedures for analyzing each of the hydrothermal liquefaction (HTL) product components, as well as preparing standards.
 The primary instrumentation used to analyze the products is currently under repair, and we need to wait for it to be back online before we can start creating calibration curves.

-• Week 2: To be determined!
+• Week 2:

 Final Deliverables

-Lesson Plan: Coming soon
+Lesson Plan: Coming soon!